aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 The project workflow is organized using a **Kanban methodology** to track progress and prioritize tasks.

+M → Must have (core to meeting business requirements)

+S → Should have (improves project quality)

+C → Could have (nice-to-have, “if time allows”)

 ### Epic 1 – Information Gathering & Data Collection

 | Priority | User Story |